 This course is designed to focus on the development of computer skills suited to the needs of students in non-degree occupational programs.
-Generally, the course will use software packages appropriate to occupational programs and may include topics in word processing, database, basic graphics, spreadsheets, or other features typically needed in the field.
-On completion, the student should be able to demonstrate proficiency by completing appropriate assignments and occupation-specific applications.
+The course will generally use software packages appropriate to occupational programs and may include such topics as word processing, database, basic graphics, spreadsheets or other features typically needed in the field.
+Upon completion, the student will be able to demonstrate proficiency by the completion of appropriate assignments and occupation-specific applications.
 Non-degree creditable.